gradle/gradle/design-docs/build-initialisation.md

 source file with extension `.groovy`, then the Groovy plugin is required, and so on.

 The inference can evolve over time:
-* if the source file path contains an element called 'test', then assume it is part of the test source set.
+* if the source file path contains an element called `test`, then assume it is part of the test source set.
 * parse the source to extract package declarations, and infer the source directory roots from this.
 * parse the source import statements and infer the test frameworks involved.
 * parse the source import statements and infer the project dependencies.
-* infer that the project is a web app from the presence of a web.xml.
+* infer that the project is a web app from the presence of a `web.xml`.
+* And so on.

-The result of the inference can potentially be presented to the user to confirm (or they can just edit the generated build file), and when nothing can be inferred, the user can select from a list or assemble the model interactively.
+The result of the inference can potentially be presented to the user to confirm (or they can just edit the generated build file).
+When nothing useful can be inferred, the user can select from a list or assemble the model interactively.

 # Open issues

+None yet.